Retired Police Association of Tasmania (RPAT)

 Mr A. P. Canning, who was later to become President, made the recommendation that the membership should be opened up to all police officers of Tasmania Police Force who had resigned or retired after having served at least eight years.

-A meeting was conducted on 4 December 1990 at the Rokeby Police Academy with approximately sixty retired police in attendance.
-The President at that time, the late George Billing, addressed the meeting on the proposal that the RPA be formalised by the adoption of the Constitution which had previously been circulated, and was duly ratified by the members present.
+A meeting was conducted on 4 December 1990 at the Police Academy with approximately sixty retired police in attendance.
+The President at that time, the late George Billing, addressed the meeting on the proposal that the RPA be formalised by the adoption of the Constitution previously circulated, and was duly ratified by the members present.

 View the Retired Police Association of Tasmania Newsletters: